rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

           | 1 | 2 | 3 | 4 | 5 | 6 |
           -------------------------

-At the time of storing the laundry the cashier would look at the order number and take its last digit only.
+At the time of storing the laundry, the cashier would look at the order number and take its last digit only.
 If the box corresponding to the last digit had empty space the bag would go into that box.